-1. Systematic reviews and meta-analysis - we aim to introduce the essentials of meta-analyses, focusing on their role in evidence-based medicine and the main steps leading to a meta-analysis.
+- 1. Systematic reviews and meta-analysis we aim to introduce the essentials of meta-analyses, focusing on their role in the evidence-based medicine and the main steps leading to a meta-analysis.
 Questions will cover key topics, such as how to design systematic search strategies, how to read forest plots, and how to assess the validity of the findings.
-By attending the series of lectures, participants will learn how to read, understand, and conduct meta-analyses.

-2. Patient registries - in this part we aim to introduce patient registries with their role in science, focusing on practical questions.
+By attending the series of lectures, participants will learn how to read, understand, and conduct meta-analyses. - 2.
+Patient registries in this part we aim to introduce patient registries with their role in science, focusing on practical questions.
 Topics will embrace the entire process from planning a registry to publication.
-The general build of a registry, the role of the patient registry coordinator, and the contributors in the phase of registry development will be discussed.
-The course will include presentations on the IT background, details on developing an electronic case report form, data management, ethical approval, and other roles, such as biostatisticians and clinical research administrators.

-3. Clinical trials - this part of the school aims to overview the main features of experimental study designs and their role in science, focusing on practical questions.
-Topics will embrace the entire process, from study planning to conclusions from results.
-Questions will cover key topics, such as the identification of study designs, the role of randomization, the effects of bias, and the judgment of the cause-effect relationships.
+The general built of a registry, the role of the patient registry coordinator and the contributors in the phase of registry development will be discussed.
+The course will include presentations on the IT background, details on how to develop an electronic case report form, data management, ethical approval, and other roles, such as biostatisticians and clinical research administrators. - 3.
+Clinical trials this part of the school aims to overview the main features of experimental study designs and their role in science, focusing on practical questions.
+Topics will embrace the entire process from study planning to conclusions from result.
+Questions will cover key topics, such as the identification of study designs, the role of randomization, the effects of bias, and the judgement of cause-effect relationship.

-4. Biostatistics - the aim of this lecture is to make the participants familiar with the basics of statistical methods used in the medical/biological sciences.
-Furthermore, it helps the participants to interpret the results of statistical analysis more easily and to recognize possible biases in scientific literature.
-The lecture introduces the most commonly used statistical methods.
-Thus, the participants get acquainted with the most important elements of descriptive statistical methods, and risks of decision errors.
-Furthermore, topics such as survival analysis, adaptation of questionnaires, sensitivity and specificity of diagnostic tests, and Receiver Operating Characteristic (ROC) Curve analysis will also be covered during the course.

-5. Clinical pharmacology - The course will cover the fundamentals of clinical pharmacology as a translational scientific discipline focused on rational drug development and utilization in therapeutics.
-The course focuses on the following core principles of pharmacology: pharmacokinetics, pharmacodynamics, and toxicology; drug discovery and development; and clinical study protocol design.
-Furthermore, the course will cover advanced clinical trial concepts like medical device development, advanced therapeutical medicinal products (e.g., gene therapy), clinical trial and software development in clinical trials, and the basics of pharmacovigilance.
-This course intends to complement the other courses of the translational research teaching program so that participants will have a broad and in-depth overview of the mainstream clinical research methodologies.

-6. Soft skills in medical research - In our PhD program, we emphasize the critical role of soft skills in medical research, offering a suite of 13 courses designed to complement the technical expertise of our students.
+- 4. Biostatistics aim of this lecture is to make the participants familiar with the basics of statistical methods used in the medical/biological sciences.
+Furthermore, to help the participants to interpret the results of statistical analysis more easily and to recognize possible biases in scientific literature.
+The lecture introduces the most commonly used statistical methods, thus the participants get acquainted with the most important elements of descriptive statistics, basic principles of hypothesis testing, parametric and non-parametric statistical methods and risks of decision errors.
+Furthermore, topics such as survival analysis, adaptation of questionnaires, sensitivity and specificity of diagnostic tests, and Receiver Operating Characteristic (ROC) Curve analysis will also be covered during the course. - 5.
+Clinical pharmacology The course will cover the fundamentals of clinical pharmacology as a translational scientific discipline focused on rational drug development and utilization in therapeutics.
+The course focuses on the following core principles of pharmacology: pharmacokinetics, pharmacodynamics and toxicology; drug discovery and development and clinical study protocol design.
+Furthermore, the course will cover advanced clinical trial concepts like medical device development, advanced therapeutical medicinal products (e.g. gene therapy), clinical trial and sofware development in clinical trials, and basics of pharmacovigilance.
+This course intends to complement the other courses of the translational research teaching program so that participants will have a broad and in-depth overview of the mainstream methodologies of clinical research. - 6.
+Soft skills in medical research In our PhD program, we emphasize the critical role of soft skills in medical research, offering a suite of 13 courses designed to complement the technical expertise of our students.
 From leadership principles that foster effective team management and ethical decision-making, to advanced communication and presentation skills crucial for disseminating complex research findings.
 We also delve into the intricacies of grant writing, essential for securing research funding, and introduce healthcare entrepreneurship to equip students with the knowledge to translate research into impactful healthcare solutions.
 This holistic approach ensures our graduates are not only adept researchers but also skilled communicators, leaders, and innovators in the medical field.